jonwang22/ecommerce_terraform_deployment/README.md

 Welcome to Deployment Workload 5!
 In Workload 4 we built out our infrastructure to increase security and distrubute the resources.
 Those are only some aspects of creating a "good system" though.
 Let's keep optimizing.

 Be sure to document each step in the process and explain WHY each step is important to the pipeline.

+A new E-Commerce company wants to deploy their application to AWS Cloud Infrastructure that is secure, available, and fault tolerant.
+They also want to utilize Infrastructure as Code as well as a CICD pipeline to be able to spin up or modify infrastructure as needed whenever an update is made to the application source code.
+As a growing company they are also looking to leverage data and technology for Business Intelligence to make decisions on where to focus their capital and energy on.

 ## Instructions